2005 California special election

-The California special election of 2005 was held on November 8, 2005 after being called by Governor Arnold Schwarzenegger on June 13, 2005.
+Special elections were held in California on November 8, 2005, after being called by Governor Arnold Schwarzenegger on June 13, 2005.

-Summary

-The California special election of 2005 was held on November 8, 2005 after being called by Governor Arnold Schwarzenegger on June 13, 2005.
+The California special election of 2005 was held on November 8, 2005, after being called by Governor Arnold Schwarzenegger on June 13, 2005.
 California voters rejected all eight ballot propositions.
 Propositions 73, 76, and 77 were initiative constitutional amendments while the others were initiative statutes.
 The election was believed to have been the most expensive in California history.
 Lobby groups spent hundreds of millions of dollars on gathering signatures and advertising for this election.